minhcly95/riscv_machine/doc/core.md

 In such case, the Controller walks through the states: `FETCH`, `EXEC-0`, `MEM-0`, `EXEC-1`, `MEM-1`.
 The phase information is also passes to the `EXEC` stage.

-When a synchronous trap (an exception) happens, the Controller gets back to the `FETCH` stage and disable all writes to the Register File and the CSR, except for changes to handle the trap (setting privilege mode, updating `mcause`, `mepc`, etc.).
+When a trap (an exception or an interrupt) happens, the Controller gets back to the `FETCH` stage and disable all writes to the Register File and the CSR, except for changes to handle the trap (setting privilege mode, updating `mcause`, `mepc`, etc.).

+The Controller only checks the interrupt condition in the first cycle of `FETCH` stage via the Trap handler.
+It cancels the current `FETCH` stage when an interrupt happens.
+The next cycle will start from the `FETCH` stage again, but with `mie` disabled, so this `FETCH` stage will not be cancelled.

 ### `FETCH` Stage
 The `FETCH` stage holds the Program Counter (PC).